Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  *Google it first*.
-Seriously.
-You're not the first person to experience the joys of a mysteriously disappearing semicolon (or whatever your current nemesis is).
-Save yourself the frustration – the internet's vast knowledge base is your superpower, not your enemy.
-(And yes, even experienced devs use Google.
-We're just better at phrasing our desperate pleas for help.)
+- **Pro Tip:**  Before you dive headfirst into a complex coding problem, spend 5 minutes sketching it out on paper (or a whiteboard, if you're feeling fancy).
+You'll avoid a lot of "debugging-induced existential dread" and save yourself hours of frantic backspacing.
+Think of it as pre-flight checklist for your code – because crashing and burning is never fun (unless you're building a game about crashing planes, then, carry on!).

 ---

-### 📅 Last Updated: 2025-01-19 01:19
+### 📅 Last Updated: 2025-01-19 08:18

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!